VictorHanert/Recycle-Database/README.md

 ```

 **Key Differences from MySQL Repository:**
-- ❌ No service layer (business logic inline in routers)
+- No service layer (logic kept in routers)
-- ❌ No file upload service (images stored as URLs only)
+- No file upload service (images as URLs)
-- ✅ Direct repository → router pattern (simpler for document/graph operations)
+- Direct repository → router pattern
-- ✅ Authorization checks inline (ownership via embedded data or relationships)
+- Authorization checks inline (embedded data or relationships)

+## MySQL Source & Migration Approach

+The MySQL schema is accessed only during migrations using **SQLAlchemy reflection** (no ORM model files kept).
+This keeps the repository minimal and focused on the document/graph implementations.

+Reflection benefits:
+- Zero maintenance of duplicate ORM models
+- Idempotent scripts (upserts / MERGE)
+- Easy re-run when source data changes

+Migration scripts: `scripts/migrate_to_mongodb.py`, `scripts/migrate_to_neo4j.py`.

 ---
 ## Architecture